Jacob-Friesen/unsafe_minifier/README.md

  * file\_name.full.min.js: File unsafely minified
 These four outputs should give a clear picture of the limits and potential of the current version of unsafe minification.
 Additonally, I have included a simple file in the top directory of the project demonstrating an optimal case of minification.

-More details about the code structure and function can be found in README.txt.
-Additionally, installation instructions are listed in install.txt.
-Finally, an analysis and summary of the decisions made can be found in Report.pdf.
+An analysis and summary of the decisions made can be found in Report.pdf.

 Installation
 ============